-Businesses can make QR codes for any use and they are getting more creative with their campaigns and applications every day.
-Here are 15 practical uses for QR codes to get you going and spark your creative side to make campaigns that work for you.
+Businesses can make QR codes for any industry and they are getting more creative with their campaigns and applications every day.
+Here are 15 practical uses for QR codes in everyday life to get you going and spark your creative side to make campaigns that work for you.

-Recently, QR code payments have also become a new norm in the westerm world and today one can often notice QR codes for payments in cafes, ticketing machines and public transportation.
-Social distancing during the pandemic escalated the adoption rates even further and in 2020, PayPal rolled out QR codes for touchless payments.
+Recently, QR code payments have also become a new norm in the western world and today one can often notice QR codes for payments in cafes, ticketing machines and public transportation.
+Social distancing escalated the adoption rates even further and in 2020, PayPal rolled out QR codes for touchless payments.

 Many banks and even governments, like Thailand, are also making QR code payments an official way to pay for easy tourism so currency conversions aren't obstructing payments, and for leading the way to a cashless society.
 Since many countries are strongly considering going cashless and credit card machines are on the way out, adding a QR code payment system to your business makes for a clean-looking and simple option.